 How Did We Make This Sleep Needs Chart?

-The above chart is derived from over 15 years of experience as a sleep consultant, with thousands of families, in conjunction with using the following two books for reference:
+The above chart is derived from over 15 years of experience as a sleep consultant, with thousands of families.
+We also used the following two books for reference:

 Solve Your Child’s Sleep Problems by Dr. Richard Ferber